-M62 drivers urged to think carefully before travelling on motorway tonight
+M62 drivers urged to think carefully before travelling on motorway

 Highways England has been working hard to keep the routes gritted - but says motorists should think very carefully before setting out.

-On its website for our region tonight it said: "Highways England has issued a severe weather warning.
+On its website for our region on Wednesday it said: "Highways England has issued a severe weather warning.

 "We are working closely with the Met Office monitoring the latest weather conditions with snow expected to affect parts of the road network.